iyotee/VMPotatoHack/README.md

-Simply download the "VMPotatoHack" folder on your desktop and run the .bat file inside this folder.
+Simply download the "VMPotatoHack" zip folder on your desktop, unzip and run the .bat file inside this folder.
 That's All !